JujiaLi2020/2025-5-ER-Spatial-Autocorrelation/README.md

-# Opioid ER–Death Spatiotemporal Modeling Template
+# Opioid ER–Death Spatiotemporal Modeling

 This repository provides a full modeling framework for analyzing the relationship between **opioid overdose ER visits**, **opioid overdose deaths**, **drug consumption**, and **socioeconomic factors** using: